erikglee/container_walkthrough/readme.rst

 3. Create a Dockerfile that will describe how to run your code along with any dependencies
 4. Use the Dockerfile to build your container
-5. Export the container as a tar file, and convert it to a Singularity container so people can run the container without "sudo" privelages
+5. Export the container as a tar file, and convert it to a Singularity container so people can run the container without administrative privelages